dannypike/V8Builder/README.md

 To change the value of an option for the build, move it into the second list box ```Selected options```, then change the value in the text box that is below the ```BUILD V8``` button.
 You can move options between the two list boxes either by double-clicking them or by selecting them and clicking the ```>>``` or ```<<``` buttons, as appropriate.

-If you select an option by clicking on it and then find that you are unable to change the value (i.e. the text box appears to be in read-only mode), then make sure that the option you are trying to edit is displayed in the ```Selected options``` list box and that it is currently selected (highlighted) in that list box.
-You cannot edit the value of the values in the ```Available options``` list box.
+If you select an option by clicking on it and then find that you are unable to change its value (i.e. the text box appears to be in read-only mode), then make sure that the option you are trying to edit is displayed in the ```Selected options``` list box and that it is currently selected (highlighted) in that list box.
+You cannot edit the value of the options when they are listed in the ```Available options``` list box.

 As you change the value in the text box, notice that the configure command that is displayed in the bottom-right window updates automatically in real-time.
 If you don't see a command line and, instead, see a message like this: